mwydmuch/napkinXC/README.md

 ## Roadmap

 Coming soon:
-- OPLT available in Python
 - Possibility to use any type of binary classifier from Python
 - Improved dataset loading from Python
 - More datasets from XML Repository

-## Python quick start
+## Python Quick Start and Documentation

+napkinXC's documentation is available at [https://napkinxc.readthedocs.io](https://napkinxc.readthedocs.io) and is generated from this repository.

-Python version of napkinXC can be easily installed from PyPy repository:
+Python version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++ compiler, CMake and Git installed:
 ```
 pip install napkinxc
 ```

-or directly from the GitHub repository:
+or the latest master version directly from the GitHub repository:
 ```
 pip install pip install git+https://github.com/mwydmuch/napkinXC.git
 ```